-The mainstream media has been cashing in, “with Donald Trump hysteria,” for the past several months.
-So today, we’re going to do the exact same thing.
+The mainstream media has been cashing in, “on Donald Trump hysteria,” for the past several months.
+So today, at Civilians News, we’re going to do the exact same thing.

 What if Trump wins?

-Despite a plethora of controversial viewpoints and opinions, Trump has developed support from a variety of voters.
+Despite a plethora of controversial viewpoints and opinions, Trump has developed a great deal of support, from a variety of voters.
 In particular, Trump has won a lot of support, connected to the daily news cycle.
-In turn, this has created a base of support, that just might win him the upcoming election.
+In turn, this has created a base of supporters, that just might win him the upcoming election.

 So what does that mean for the future of, “this… great country?”